karttur/setup-ide/_posts/2017/2017-12-28-install-eclipse.md

 ### Download and Install Eclipse

 You can either download the default package of Eclipse via the [official homepage](http://www.eclipse.org), or choose a custom Eclipse version from the [package download page](http://www.eclipse.org/downloads/eclipse-packages/).
+You will get the option to **Try the Eclipse Installer YYYY‑MM R**, which links to a smaller download package (diskimage for mac osx).
+If you choose this option you will get to an Eclipse Installer app with all packages options.
+You can also download a [legacy version](https://www.eclipse.org/downloads/packages/release/), in which case you will again get the same options for selecting different Eclipse packages.

-In the latter case it is enough to select the (small package) <span class='button'>Eclipse IDE for Java Developers</span> (not for EE Developers).
+In any case it is enough to select the (small package) <span class='button'>Eclipse IDE for Java Developers</span> (not for EE Developers).
+Regardless of which version you choose, you need to check out that your Java Development Kit (JDK) goes with the Eclipse version you have chosen (this will become clear further down).

 If you download the default package, it will come as a gunzipped tarball (<span class='file'>.tar.gz</span>).
 It expands to an installer if you double click, first to explode the gunzip, and then to open the tarball.
 Then double click the <span class='app'>Eclipse Installer</span> and follow the instructions.

 If you instead downloaded a package, you will receive a diskimage (<span class='file'>.dmg</span>).
 Double click the <span class ='file'>.dmg</span> file, and then just drag the <span class='app'>Eclipse.app</span> inside the diskimage to your <span class ='finder'>/Applications</span> folder and you are done.

+If you downloaded the small download app, it will directly create your Eclipse installation in the location of your choosing.

+#### Java Development Kit (JDK)

 Start <span class ='app'>Eclipse</span>.
 Dependent on your operating system and the version of <span class='app'>Eclipse</span>, you might have to install a Java Development Kit (JDK). <span class='app'>Eclipse</span> will (probably) tell you to install JDK 6, that is [available via Apple](https://support.apple.com/kb/DL1572?locale=en_US).
 This is actually a legacy version and is not the version you need, but other apps might require it.
 You can skip installing it for now if you do not think you will need it.
+What you need is a later JDK version.
+At time of writing that means 8, 11 or 12 (9 and 10 are not longer active).
+Which version of Java JDK to use depends on your Eclipse version.
+You can always reinstall if it does not work the first time.
+To download the Java JDK you must register with [oracle.com](https://www.oracle.com/index.html).

-What you need is the latest JDK version (version 8 at time of writing), which is available from Oracle that maintains Java and JDK.
-Go to the [Oracle JDK download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), and select the JDK version required by your operating system (Windows, Linux, macOS).
+Go to the [Oracle Java JDK download page (version 8 in this link)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), and select the JDK version required by your operating system (Windows, Linux, macOS).
 Accept the Licence agreement and download.
 Follow the installation instructions in the downloaded file, and you should be ready to start <span class ='app'>Eclipse</span>.

 ### Setup Eclipse for Python development